 2. FULLY PARTICIPATORY MEETINGS

-The I Corinthians 14 passage certainly doesn’t the support or advocate a single–lecturer format.
-Church in the New Testament isn’t a one man show where the pastor is the only one doing the talking, praying, performing rites, preaching, and in effect doing all of the “ministry” to the Body.
-First century house church wasn’t conducted in a format where the learning and edifying only emanated from one or a few spiritual gurus in the room.
-Instead, everyone in this meeting is allowed/expected/encouraged to share, teach, edify, and weigh what the Lord is speaking to them in the meeting.
-Everyone shares, one to one another, springing forth from that stream of living water which is God’s presence dwelling within them through His Spirit (John 4:13, John 7:38-39).
+The I Corinthians 14 passage most certainly does not support or advocate a single–lecturer format.
+Church meetings in the New Testament were not a one man show—where the pastor/priest is the only one doing the talking, praying, performing rites, preaching, and in effect doing all of the “ministry” to the Body.
+First century house church wasn’t conducted in a format where the learning and edifying only emanated from one or few spiritual gurus in the room.
+Instead, everyone in this meeting were allowed/expected/encouraged to share, teach, edify, and weigh what the Lord is speaking to them/others.
+Everyone shared, one to another, as the indwelling Holy Spirit gave inspiration.

 “I myself am convinced, my brothers and sisters, that you yourselves are full of goodness, filled with knowledge and competent to instruct one another.”
 Romans 15:14 NIV